Concept Feature Incremental Processing Performance Architecture ~10 min read

 This is a generic mechanism applicable to all data sources, so all data sources can leverage this even if there’s no source-specific change capture.

-3. Optimizations for specific sourcesโ
+3. Optimizations for specific sources

-For example, when changelog is not available for Google Drive, see condition here on when it is not available.
+For example, when changelog is not available for Google Drive, see the condition here on when it is not available.

-, the executor will cache the result of the function for reuse during reprocessing.
+Custom functions can take a parameter cache.
+When True, the executor will cache the result of the function for reuse during reprocessing.
+We recommend setting this to True for any function that is computationally intensive.

 Output will be reused if all these are unchanged: spec (if exists), input data, behavior of the function.
+For this purpose, a behavior_version needs to be provided, and should increase on behavior changes.

 For example, this enables cache for a standalone function: